ziyangz5/MinePilot/docs/final.md

 **Network Structure**

 Since now the forward speed is various.
 The agent needs more information about speed.
 Therefore, instead of feeding the model a single segmented image.
 We provide the model two channels of images.
-One is the current state, another is the previous state.
+One is the current state, the other one is the previous state.
 The segmented images go through a series of CNN.
 The result of CNN would be computed by FC with numerical speed jointly.
 We are using SELU as the activation function except the last layer.

 <div style="text-align:center"><img src="figures_f/f6.png" /></div>

+**Training**

+At first, we found it is very hard to train with continuos speed.
+Therefore, we applied the curriculum learning to help us.
+We still fixed the length of the road ($9\times 150$), but we adjust the density of the pillars.
+At first, we only put one pillar in front of our agent and trained the model for 50 epochs.
+Then, we set 11 pillars on the road, and trained it for 50 epochs.
+At last, we set 22 pillars on the road, and trained it for 100 epochs to get our final model.</div>
+About our hyperparameter, we set our replay memory of DQN to 10000, and use Adam as our optimizer with learning rate = 0.00045 and weight decay = 0.001.
+We set our $\gamma$ to $0.98$, and the $\epsilon$ is decreasing from $0.88$ to $0.05$. <br>

+## Evaluation